 We encourage pupils to tell an adult as soon as bullying takes place.
 This could be a teacher, Pastoral Support worker, HLTA, teaching assistant or lunchtime supervisor.
-Where bullying occurs outside the school environment, the matter will be dealt with by the class teacher, Pastoral Care Worker, Phase Leader or SLT member as appropriate.
-With regard to cyber-bullying, the school may also use the advice of outside agencies such as the Police's digital school team.

 Sanctions

 At times, the children may behave in a way that is not in keeping with the expectations of our school.
 When this happens the following sanctions must be adhered to: